 How Does a DNR Order Work?

 It is important to understand that a DNR order only affects whether a patient will receive CPR.
-All other necessary treatments should be continued unless the patient or their surrogate states otherwise.
-Regardless, it is still important to address how a DNR might affect other routine and life-sustaining treatments with a patient’s physician(s) to ensure everyone is on the same page.
+All other necessary treatments—including palliative care—should be continued unless the patient or their surrogate states otherwise.
+Regardless, it is still important to address how a DNR might affect other routine and life-sustaining treatments with a patient’s physician(s) to ensure their entire care team is on the same page.

-There are infinite contingencies that patients and doctors alike cannot specifically prepare for, but another type of valid medical order for advance care planning has grown in popularity over recent years that provides more comprehensive guidance for medical professionals.
-A physician order for life-sustaining treatment (POLST) form is designed to provide a full set of medical orders that better represents a patient’s overall preferences for their medical care rather than just the one decision regarding CPR.
+There are infinite contingencies that patients and doctors alike cannot specifically prepare for.
+Fortunately, another type of valid medical order for advance care planning has grown in popularity over recent years that provides more control for patients and more comprehensive guidance for medical professionals.
+A physician order for life-sustaining treatment (POLST) form is designed to provide a full set of medical orders that better represents a patient’s overall preferences for their medical care, such as ventilator use and artificial nutrition, rather than just the one decision regarding CPR.